 Willow Tree Wander

-Enjoy a 5-mile walk along a short stretch of Yeading Brook from North Harrow Station to Ickenham Station.
+Enjoy a 5-mile walk at your own leisure along a short stretch of Yeading Brook from North Harrow Station to Ickenham Station.
 Along the route, follow the signs and waymark posts with the willow leaves and catkin symbol of Willow Tree Walk.

 - From North Harrow station (Metropolitan line), walk along Imperial Drive after turning right under the bridge, then pass the shops and turn right into Northumberland Road.

 - About 300 metres on the left, enter Yeading Brook Open Space which is a formal park with mown grass and exotic trees.

 - Follow the path as it crosses the Ridgeway footpath and the brook at several points.